This nervous system disease, also known as Lou Gehrig's disease, destroys nerve cells and gets worse over time.

 ALS causes both groups of motor neurons to gradually deteriorate and then die.
 When motor neurons are damaged, they stop sending messages to the muscles.
 As a result, the muscles can't function.

-Established risk factors for amyotrophic lateral sclerosis (ALS) include:
+Risk factors for amyotrophic lateral sclerosis (ALS) include:

 There's no way to prevent ALS.
 Experts don't know exactly what causes the disease in most people.
 Researchers are actively studying the genes and other factors related to ALS.

-Amyotrophic lateral sclerosis (ALS) can be hard to diagnose early because it can have symptoms similar to other diseases.
 Tests to rule out other conditions or help diagnose ALS might include:

 The Food and Drug Administration has approved these medicines for treating ALS: